-The film was shot in 1937 by Dr. C. Allen Alexander, an African-American surgeon from Kalamazoo, Michigan.
+The film was likely shot in 1941 or 1942 by Dr. C. Allen Alexander, an African American surgeon from Kalamazoo, Michigan.
 Dr. Alexander wrote a letter in 1981 offering the film to the George Washington Carver National Monument in Missouri, part of the NPS.
 The letter explains the provenance of the film in detail:

 From your knowledge of the history of this great man [Dr. Carver], you know that he was a very private individual, who did not permit publicity concerning himself, and as a consequence would not permit any commercial firm to make any movie scenes of him or his work.